What is the Land Registry?

 Tip for article

-Tip: Our other articles will give you advice:
+Our other articles will advise you:

 What you won’t find out when looking at the Land Registry